Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/privateChannelSetup.md

     These commands can be executed by Admins and Bot Manager only.

-: The `bb pcs` command allows you to setup private channels perks for boosters.
+: The `bb pcs` command allows you to set up private channel perks for boosters.

 ## Select category

 `bb pcs category`

-: Set category of current message channel as category under which private channels will be created.
+: Set the category of the current message channel as the category under which private channels will be created.

 ## Allow channel types

 `bb type <text | voice | both>`

-: Boosters will be able to claim give type of channel (only 1 channel is allowed of available types).
+: Boosters will be able to claim a type of channel (only 1 channel is allowed for available types).

 ## Hide private channels

 `bb pcs lock @role`

-: Bot will disable this role's VIEW_CHANNEL permission for each private channel.
+: The bot will disable this role's VIEW_CHANNEL permission for each private channel.

 ## Allow access to private channels

 `bb pcs allow @role`

-: Bot will allow this role's VIEW_CHANNEL permission for new private channel.
-Example - if you want server managers to access all private channels (ADMINS will by default have permission to all private channels)
+: The bot will allow this role's VIEW_CHANNEL permission for new private channels.
+For example, if you want server managers to access all private channels (ADMINS will by default have permission to all private channels).

-## Boosts requried to claim private channel
+## Boosts required to claim a private channel

 `bb pcs boosts <count>`